-Saving a selection saves the acQuire database in its current state.
+Saving a selection saves the current acQuire database selection to file for future reuse.
 You can use a selection to import the same set of drillhole data in new Leapfrog Geo projects.

 To save an acQuire selection, right-click on the Drillholes object in the project tree and select Save Selection.
 You will be prompted for a filename and location.